Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 4. version of certain libraries
 5. whether or not certian files are in the right directory (this is a result of a library missing a file that may be located else where)

+## Requirements:
+Mentioned in the User manual there is some requirements for using Nuitka:

+C Compiler: You need a compiler with support for C11 or alternatively for C++03 1 Currently this means, you need to use one of these compilers:

+1. The MinGW64 C11 compiler on Windows, must be based on gcc 11.2 or higher.
+It will be automatically downloaded if no usable C compiler is found, which is the recommended way of installing it, as Nuitka will also upgrade it for you.

+2. Visual Studio 2022 or higher on Windows 2, older versions will work but only supported for commercial users.
+Configure to use the English language pack for best results (Nuitka filters away garbage outputs, but only for English language).
+It will be used by default if installed.

+3. On all other platforms, the gcc compiler of at least version 5.1, and below that the g++ compiler of at least version 4.4 as an alternative.

+4. The clang compiler on macOS X and most FreeBSD architectures.

+5. On Windows the clang-cl compiler on Windows can be used if provided by the Visual Studio installer.

+6. Python: Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9

+## Installing Nuitka:
+python -m pip install nuitka
+Verify using command python -m nuitka --version

+## If applicable, convert .ipynb to .py
+If you are using jupyter notebook, you will need to download your .ipynb file as a .py file.
+To do this open the .ipynb file in juypter notebook.
+Under the file tab, scroll down to download as, to the right will be a list.
+Select python (.py).
+Basically, this will just copy your .ipynb as a .py file.

+## Basics:

+1. Use command line
+2. Set or change directory where .py file is located
+Example: cd C:\Users\Your_Name\Desktop\folder
+3.

+## Some of my Tips
+1. Use --help to get
+2. Read the manual when you get lost, however
+3. Make sure to enable pluggins, if unsure read through the --help in command line
+4. use --plugin-enable=anti-bloat to reduce size of the exe file or unwanted files in the file.dist
+5. Be prepared to compile lots of extension modules by using --module some_module.py for every module that is needed or missing.
+The unknown modules can be determine by trial and error with running the new exe file in Virtual Studio.
+6. Be prepared to add files to the file.dist folder from specific folders.
+These files aren't located in the correct file location when compiling, this results in an error.
+The list below were the missing files based off of my imported libraries in my python code:

+located in directory:
+...\AppData\Roaming\Python\Python38\site-packages\tensorflow\lite
+copy over the "experimental folder" to: ...\Desktop\Folder\file.dist\tensorflow\lite

+in this directory:
+...\anaconda3\Lib\site-packages\thinc\backends
+copy over "_custom_kernals.cu" and "_murmur3.cu" to"...\Desktop\folder\file.dist\thinc\backends

+in this directory:
+...\anaconda3\Lib\site-packages\spacy
+copy over "default_config.cfg" and "cli" folders to:  ...\Desktop\folder\file.dist\spacy

+in this directory:
+...\anaconda3\Lib
+copy over the "en_core_web_sm" file to: ...\Desktop\Folder\file.dist

+## My end result that got me a sharable Exe file:

+python -m nuitka --mingw64 --standalone --follow-imports --plugin-enable=anti-bloat --plugin-enable=numpy --plugin-enable=pylint-warnings --plugin-enable=multiprocessing --plugin-enable=tensorflow --plugin-enable=tk-inter --plugin-enable=torch --plugin-enable=pbr-compat --plugin-enable=pkg-resources --plugin-enable=data-files --plugin-enable=dill-compat --plugin-no-detection --prefer-source-code --assume-yes-for-downloads --show-scons --include-module=srsly.msgpack.util --include-module=cymem --include-module=preshed.maps --include-module=thinc.backends.linalg --include-module=blis --include-module=spacy.parts_of_speech --include-module=spacy.tokens._dict_proxies --include-module=spacy.lexeme --include-module=spacy.lang.norm_exceptions --include-module=spacy.lang.lex_attrs --include-module=spacy.pipeline.transition_parser --include-module=spacy.pipeline._parser_internals.stateclass --include-module=spacy.pipeline._parser_internals.transition_system --include-package-data=PACKAGE_DATA --include-package=spacy --include-package=tensorflow --include-package=thinc --include-package=en_core_web_sm --include-package-data=PATTERN --windows-icon-from-ico=favicon.ico NLP_SDS_Prescreening_os.py